melbahja/phpsls/README.md

 # phpsls
-phpsls is a Secure Login System for any website
+PHPSLS is a Secure Login System for any website

 ## features